1989–90 Chicago Bulls season: Off-season

+Regular season

+Under Jackson, and with the addition of King and Armstrong, the Bulls played around .500 in winning percentage with a 5–5 start to the regular season, but then won 10 of their next 12 games, and later on held a 28–19 record at the All-Star break.
+The team posted a nine-game winning streak between February and March, and posted another nine-game winning streak between March and April.
+The Bulls finished in second place in the Central Division with a 55–27 record, earned the third seed in the Eastern Conference, and qualified for the NBA playoffs for the sixth consecutive year.

 Michael Jordan averaged 33.6 points, 6.9 rebounds, 6.3 assists and 2.8 steals per game, and was named to the All-NBA First Team, to the NBA All-Defensive First Team, while Scottie Pippen continued to show improvement averaging 16.5 points, 6.7 rebounds, 5.4 assists and 2.6 steals per game.
 In addition, Horace Grant provided the team with 13.4 points and 7.9 rebounds per game, while Bill Cartwright contributed 11.4 points and 6.5 rebounds per game, and John Paxson contributed 10.0 points per game.
 Off the bench, King averaged 8.9 points and 4.7 rebounds per game, and was named to the NBA All-Rookie Second Team, while three-point specialist Craig Hodges contributed 6.5 points per game, and Armstrong provided with 5.6 points and 2.5 assists per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Jordan and Pippen were both selected for the 1990 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Pippen's first ever All-Star appearance.
 In addition, Jordan and Hodges both participated in the NBA Three-Point Shootout, in which Hodges won the competition, and Pippen participated in the NBA Slam Dunk Contest.
-Jordan also finished in third place in Most Valuable Player voting.

-In the 1990 NBA playoffs, the Bulls defeated the Milwaukee Bucks, three games to one in the Eastern Conference First Round, then defeated the Philadelphia 76ers, four games to one in the Eastern Conference Semi-finals.
-The team advanced to the Eastern Conference Finals before losing a seven-game series to the eventual back-to-back champion Detroit Pistons, who they faced and lost against in last season's Eastern Conference Finals.
-The Pistons would go on to defeat the Portland Trail Blazers in five games in the 1990 NBA Finals, winning their second consecutive NBA championship.
+Jordan finished in third place in Most Valuable Player voting, behind Magic Johnson of the Los Angeles Lakers, and Charles Barkley of the Philadelphia 76ers; Jordan also finished tied in fifth place in Defensive Player of the Year voting, while Pippen finished tied in sixth place in Most Improved Player voting, and Jackson finished tied in seventh place in Coach of the Year voting.

+The Bulls finished fourth in the NBA in home-game attendance, with an attendance of 752,564 at the Chicago Stadium during the regular season.